hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 The ``-g y`` option imposes the pressure gradient in the y-direction, which is the standard SPE10 setup.

-For heterogeneous inputs, the driver reports successful solver completion rather than an analytic pressure error because the default linear pressure profile is no longer the exact solution.
+For heterogeneous input, the driver reports successful solver completion.
+It does not report an analytic pressure error because the default linear profile is not exact.

 SPE10 Reproduction Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~